N0SO/moqputils/README.md

        Once this step is complete, you are now ready to start "scoring".

 10. The database contains three summary tables:
-           SUMMARY - Holds a summary list of QSOs by mode, multiplier count (mults), W0MA Bonus, K0GQ Bonus, CABFILE Bonus, total score, MOQPCATEGORY, DIGITAL, VHF and ROOKIE flags.
+    - SUMMARY - Holds a summary list of QSOs by mode, multiplier count (mults) W0MA Bonus, K0GQ Bonus, CABFILE Bonus, total score, MOQPCATEGORY, DIGITAL, VHF and ROOKIE flags.

-                     Running python ./mqpcategory -c CALLSIGN adds or updates info for the station CALLSIGN.
+      - Running python ./mqpcategory -c CALLSIGN<br/>
+        adds or updates info for the station CALLSIGN.

-                     Running python ./mqpcategory -c allcalls adds or updates this table for all stations found in the database.
+      - Running python ./mqpcategory -c allcalls<br/>
+        adds or updates this table for all stations found in the database.

-                     Note that running ./mqpcategory -d CALLSIGN or allcalls produces a summary report of DIGITAL qsos only, usefull for scoring the DIGITAL award.
+      - Note that running ./mqpcategory -d CALLSIGN or allcalls <br/>
+        produces a summary report of
+                     DIGITAL qsos only, usefull for scoring the DIGITAL award.
 No updates to the SUMMARY table.

-                     Note that running ./mqpcategory -U CALLSIGN or allcalls produces a summary report of VFH (and up) qsos only, usefull for scoring the VHF awards.
+      - Note that running ./mqpcategory -U CALLSIGN or allcalls <br/>
+        produces a summary report of
+                     VFH (and up) qsos only, usefull for scoring the VHF awards.
 No updates to the SUMMARY table.

-                     Note that running ./mqpcategory -C or --county CALLSIGN or allcalls produces a summary report of MISSOURI COUNTIES worked, usefull for scoring the MOST COUNTIES WORKED awards.
+      - Note that running ./mqpcategory -C or --county CALLSIGN or allcalls <br/>
+        produces a summary
+                     report of MISSOURI COUNTIES worked, usefull for scoring the MOST COUNTIES WORKED awards.

-          SHOWME - Holds a summary list of all 1x1 stations worked by CALLSIGN for the SHOWME Award.
+    - SHOWME - Holds a summary list of all 1x1 stations worked by CALLSIGN for the SHOWME Award.
-          MISSOURI - Holds a summary list of all 1x1 stations worked by CALLSIGN for the MISSOURI Award.
+    - MISSOURI - Holds a summary list of all 1x1 stations worked by CALLSIGN for the MISSOURI Award.

-                     Running python ./mqpcertificates -c CALLSIGN or allcalls adds a station to, or updates stations status in these two tables.
-Note that entering: python ./mqpcertificates -i path-to-logfile
+      - Running python ./mqpcertificates -c CALLSIGN or allcalls <br/>
+        adds a station to, or updates
+                     stations status in these two tables.
+      - Note that entering: python ./mqpcertificates -i path-to-logfile<br/>
                      will run the utility on a log file or directory of logfiles.

 11. Step 10 was mostly descriptive, so here is an expample for after the database is loaded with all log files and the qsocheck has been run:

-             SCORE, SUMMARIZE AND STORE in SUMMARY Table and MOQP SCORES BY CATEGORY Report: python mqpcategory -c allcalls (optionally add >filename.csv to this line to capture report).
+    - SCORE, SUMMARIZE AND STORE in SUMMARY Table and MOQP SCORES BY CATEGORY Report:<br/>
+             python mqpcategory -c allcalls (optionally add >filename.csv to this line to capture report).
              This updates the SUMMARY table, and also produces a nice report in .CSV format that may be pulled into MSExcel for sorting, printing, reporting.
 You need to run this first to create / update the SUMMARY table.
 Some of the later reports rely on it.

-             MOQP SCORES BY CATEGORY Report:
+    - MOQP SCORES BY CATEGORY Report:<br/>
              python mqpreports -c allcalls (optionally add >filename.csv to this line to capture report).
              Same report as mqpcategory -c but without updating the SUMMARY table.
 This one just reads and formats data from the table.
 As a TODO, it should also sort my MOQPCATEGORY and SCORE.